2022–23 Idaho Vandals men's basketball team

+On February 27, 2023, following the final regular season game, the school fired head coach Zac Claus.
+On March 20, the school named Seattle assistant coach Alex Pribble the team's new head coach.

 Previous season

 The Vandals finished the 2021–22 season at 9–22 (6–14 in Big Sky, eighth).
 In the conference tournament, they were defeated by Sacramento State in the first round.